 Rhode Island’s location along the Northeast I-95 corridor means easy access to major metropolitan areas.
 You can reach Boston in under 45 minutes, and New York City in under three hours; nearby airports and shipping terminals serve international markets.

-T.F.
-Green International Airport: Voted one of the most convenient airports in the country, T.F.
-Green is also one of America’s fastest-growing airports, routinely securing new routes to in-demand destinations.
-With low-cost service to Ireland, Norway, and England, and more transcontinental and international destinations to come, T.F.
-Green is the third-largest airport in New England continuously adding new direct flights such as Nashville, Los Angeles, Savannah, Norfolk and many more for your convenience.
+Rhode Island T.F.
+Green International Airport: Voted one of the most convenient airports in the country, Rhode Island T.F.
+Green International Airport is also one of America’s fastest-growing airports, routinely securing new routes to in-demand destinations.
+It is also the third-largest airport in New England continuously adding new direct flights such as Nashville, Los Angeles, Savannah, Norfolk and many more for your convenience.
 Offering easy and affordable parking options and rental car services.

 Boston Logan International Airport: Just a 45-minute drive from Rhode Island, Boston Logan flies to hundreds of destinations nationally and internationally.

 Train: Rhode Island’s rail system serves both high-speed Amtrak trains and Boston’s MBTA commuter rail.

 - 35 minutes to Boston by Amtrak Acela from Providence Amtrak Station, with more than 40 trains daily between Providence and Boston.